Introduction

 Interpolate Values

-There may be situations where you must interpolate a value inside your translations, for example a dynamic number.
-You could declare 2 translations and use them around that number, but this is not an elegant solution.
+There may be situations where you need to interpolate a value in your translations, for example, a dynamic number.
+You could declare 2 translations and use them with that number, but this is not an elegant solution.

 {